mathLab/PINA/joss/paper.md

 We thank our colleagues and research partners who contributed in the former and current developments of PINA library.
-This work was partially funded by European Union Funding for Research and Innovation — Horizon 2020 Program — in the framework of European Research Council Executive Agency: H2020 ERC CoG 2015 AROMA-CFD project 681447 “Advanced Reduced Order Methods with Applications in Computational Fluid Dynamics” P.I.
+This work was partially funded by European Union Funding for Research and Innovation — Horizon 2020 Program — in the framework of European Research Council Executive Agency: H2020 ERC CoG 2015 AROMA-CFD project 681447, “Advanced Reduced Order Methods with Applications in Computational Fluid Dynamics,” P.I.
 Professor Gianluigi Rozza.

 # References